ComPWA/expertsystem/doc/contribute.rst

   pre-commit run -a

-This command is also run on Travis CI whenever you submit a pull request, ensuring that all files in the repository follow the conventions set in the config files of these tools.
+This command is also run on GitHub actions whenever you submit a pull request, ensuring that all files in the repository follow the conventions set in the config files of these tools.